drashland/moogle/README.md

 key, but what if you just know a bit of the key?
 You have to iterate over all the keys to find the ones that may match your key.
 It's a bummer.

-What `Moogle` does if joining the best of both worlds!
+What `Moogle` does is joining the best of both worlds!
 Making it blazing fast!

 ## How It Works